 I guess I am just a big kid at heart.
-The last home I owned before retired and went traveling was set high among the trees that became affectionately known as “The Treehouse”.
-When I first heard about a place a little over an hour outside of Chiang Mai, Thailand called Rabeang Pasak Tree House Resort I had to give it try for a little mini-Adventure.
+The last home I owned before I retired and went traveling was set high among the trees and became affectionately known as “The Treehouse”.
+When I first heard about a Chiang Mai Tree House called Rabeang Pasak Tree House Resort I had to give it try for a little mini-Adventure.
 Yes, it is actually a treehouse resort for grown ups.

 You feel like you are traveling back in time as you turn off the main highway into the mountains toward the tiny village of Pasak Ngam.
 Trees form a canopy over the winding road and sunlight filters through the leaves.
 Even though the road is surprisingly good for a place so remote, cars and motorbikes slowed down and everyone seem to wave at each other as they passed.

 Upon arrival you are greeted by a clowder of kittens, a peep of chickens (yes, that is what they are called) and Bullsiri Suwannachi, aka Mr. Lee.
 Mr. Lee, a retired architect, began the treehouse project as a family vacation home in 2010 and it proved to be so popular that he opened it to the public in 2012.
 It has since expanded to six small treehouse cottages and two family treehouses.
 Each treehouse was uniquely designed to fit into the shape of its individual tress and has been constructed using labor from the people of the village.
 From the outside the multi-story cottages may look rustic, and they are, but each comes with electricity, running water, private bath and views of the surrounding teak forest.
 Ours, “Jackfruit House” was situated by a stream complete with the soothing water sounds and even had a small bathtub.